MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 **instances      <integer>     (default:1)**

 The instance option allows launching several instances of a component and configuration.
-When running sr_sender for example, a number of runtime files are created.
+When running sender for example, a number of runtime files are created.
 In the ~/.cache/sarra/sender/configName directory::

-  A .sr_sender_configname.state         is created, containing the number instances.
+  A .sender_configname.state         is created, containing the number instances.
-  A .sr_sender_configname_$instance.pid is created, containing the PID  of $instance process.
+  A .sender_configname_$instance.pid is created, containing the PID  of $instance process.

 In directory ~/.cache/sarra/log::

-  A .sr_sender_configname_$instance.log  is created as a log of $instance process.
+  A .sender_configname_$instance.log  is created as a log of $instance process.

 ..
 NOTE::
   known bug in the management interface `sr <sr.8.rst>_`  means that instance should